godotjs/GodotJS/README.md

-TypScript/JavaScript for Godot with V8
+TypScript/JavaScript for Godot with V8.

+> [!NOTE]
-> **NOTE** This project is still in the very early stage of development.
+> This project is still in the very early stage of development.

 ## Features
 * [x] Support on-demand binding